401-advanced-javascript-israaOthman/data-structures-and-algorithms/tree/sum/README.md

 # breadthFirst

 ## Challenge
-I will Write an instance method called find-maximum-value. and it will return the maximum value stored in the tree.
+I will Write an instance method that will find the sum of all the odd numbers in a binary search tree.

 ## Approach & Efficiency
 - I used classes, functions, and if statments